 Many babies do not like being covered at night.
-That’s why you need to make sure you have the ideal sleep sack for your precious one that will keep them warm.
+That’s why you need to make sure you have the ideal sleep sack or swaddle for your precious one that will keep them warm.
 However, you must also decide what your baby will be wearing under this sleep sack- footless romper, short or long-sleeved onesie, etc.

 In today’s article, we will take a look at all the different factors you have to think about when choosing your baby’s “outfit” for under the sleep sack.
-We will discuss the appropriate clothing to use for layering, and we will give you our top 2 suggestions for babysuits (trust us, they are adorable!)
+We will discuss the appropriate clothing to use for layering, and we will give you our top 2 suggestions for bodysuits (trust us, they are adorable!)
 Let’s get started!

 Even though these are mainly bought for baby boys, they are perfectly suitable for girls as well, and we simply love the cute patterns they come in.
 However, if you prefer solid color bodysuits, you get that option as well.
 The solid colors are really nice since you can put short sleeves over them.